ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 **Returned value**

-It returns the value of the field as a [`String`](../../sql-reference/data-types/string.md#string), including separators if the field exists, or an emtpy `String` otherwise.
+It returns the value of the field as a [`String`](../../sql-reference/data-types/string.md#string), including separators if the field exists, or an empty `String` otherwise.

 **Example**